Calumet County, Wisconsin: History

 In the 1830s, the United States government relocated Native Americans from New York and New England to the southwest part of the county; these included the Brothertown Indians, Oneida Indians, and Stockbridge-Munsee Indians.
 This was a second migration for the Brothertown and Stockbridge Indians, who had moved to New York after the American Revolutionary War.
 The Oneida shared land on their reservation with these peoples, who had been displaced by the years of colonization in New England, warfare and disease.
-Each of the three groups are federally recognized with reservations in Wisconsin.

 Many of the early European residents in the Holyland region in the southern part of the county were emigrants from the Schleswig-Holstein region in Germany in the 1840s.

 The county was legally organized on February 5, 1850, by Chapter 84 Laws of 1850.

 Calumet County figures prominently in the 2015 Netflix television series Making a Murderer, which documents the arrests and trials of Manitowoc County resident Steven Avery, which involves from 2005 the Calumet sheriff's department and district attorney's office of Ken Kratz.